You can now buy a pill over the counter, but a conservative backlash is promoting anti-contraceptive disinformation.

 Many politicians and leaders claim to be neutral on contraception — but only on the condition that some common forms of contraception are redefined as abortion, which would potentially be subject to laws that limit or ban abortion.
 Some conservatives are championing non-medical terms such as “pre-implantation chemical abortion,” “abortifacient contraception” or “potential abortifacient.”

-Many groups that claim contraceptive neutrality are instead for reduced access to contraception.
+Many groups that claim contraceptive neutrality in fact favor reduced access to contraception.
 In addition to opposing access efforts, they reclassify common contraception as abortion.
-For example, two anti-abortion groups, Susan B Anthony Pro-Life America and National Right to Life, have repeatedly claimed publicly that they are “neutral” on contraception.
-Yet both groups advocate for limiting access to certain methods of contraception; for changing the legal definition of contraception, which could eliminate common forms of contraception, and for limiting the type of providers that could prescribe contraception.
+For example, two anti-abortion groups, Susan B. Anthony Pro-Life America and National Right to Life, have repeatedly claimed publicly that they are “neutral” on contraception.
+Yet both groups advocate for limiting access to certain methods of contraception; for changing the legal definition of contraception, which could eliminate common forms of contraception; and for limiting the type of providers that could prescribe contraception.

 A more accurate definition of “neutrality” is to have no positions on contraception, contraceptive methods or the definition of “contraception.”